 In some locations, in-person classes are offered, but full online degrees can be earned with schedule flexibility and a quicker timeline.
 Because of National’s unique one-month class format, a lot of topics can be covered in quick succession without sacrificing quality or depth.

 “If you’re working in a law enforcement capacity at a lower level, and you need that degree to move up, I think this is a really good school to do that because you can keep working while you take courses,” says Saenz.
 “I flew through classes and learned to love the accelerated work pace.”

 Working police officers are not the only adults who can give their career profile a boost with an online criminal justice degree.
 National’s bachelor’s of criminal justice provides a well-rounded educational experience that includes electives in psychology and sociology, making it an asset to professionals working in social work, counseling, child protection, public policy, and any number of occupations that focus on helping their communities.
 Those working in judicial or legal settings can also benefit from learning the subjects included in an online criminal justice degree.
 For example, a legal secretary might become a paralegal based on the knowledge gained from an online degree.
 Or, if a career in law is the goal, an online bachelor’s in criminal justice can be a logical first step before applying to law school.

 Continuing with Further Studies

 A criminal justice degree can also serve as a springboard to a master’s degree that opens doors to options other careers, such as forensics.
-The bachelor’s in criminal justice at National University is designed to transition to four of National University’s master’s programs:
+The bachelor’s in criminal justice at National University is designed to transition to three of National University’s master’s programs:

 For students planning to transition, some courses can double as electives for the bachelor’s and as required courses for the master’s degree.